GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

 ### Types of conflicts and compatibility

 <a name="linkage-error"></a>
-<a name="static-linkage-error"></a>
-<a name="dynamic-linkage-error"></a>
-- **Linkage error**: an error when a Java class references another class and the reference cannot be satisfied with the available classes in the class path.
-  The reference can be through a class literal, a field access, or a method invocation.
+- **Linkage error**: an abnormal condition of a classpath in which a "class has some dependency on another class; however, the latter class has incompatibly changed after the compilation of the former class."<sup>[1](#myfootnote1)</sup> The reference can be through a class literal, a field access, or a method invocation.
-  Linkage errors detected at runtime manifest as `ReflectiveOperationException`, `NoClassDefFoundError`, `NoSuchFieldException`, `MethodNotFoundException`, `LinkageError`, or other related exceptions.
+  Linkage errors encountered at runtime manifest as a subclass of `LinkageError` such as `NoSuchMethodError`, `NoClassDefFoundError`, `NoSuchFieldError`, or similar errors.
-  - Sub-type: **Linkage conflict**
-  - Sub-type: **Missing class error**
-  - Sub-type: **Static linkage error**: A linkage error caused by a direct code reference (non-reflective).
-  - Sub-type: **Dynamic linkage error**: A linkage error caused by a reflective reference.

-<a name="linkage-conflict"></a>
-<a name="static-linkage-conflict"></a>
-<a name="dynamic-linkage-conflict"></a>
-- **Linkage conflict**: a linkage error when the signature, return type, modifiers, or throws declaration of a non-private method, field, or class in a dependency has changed (or removed) in an incompatible way between the version of a class file supplied at compile time and the version available in the runtime class path.
-  For example, a public method may be removed from a class or an extended class may be made final.
+  For example, the name, return type, modifiers, or arguments of a non-private method, field, or class in a dependency has changed in an incompatible way between the version of a class file supplied at compile time and the version available in the runtime class path.
+A public method may have been removed from a class or an extended class may have been made final.

-  - Or, another perspective: In cases where binary compatibility and source compatibility are the same, a linkage conflict is when compilation would fail if the libraries in the class path were all built together from their originating source code, or when reflection would fail.
+  In cases where binary compatibility and source compatibility are the same, a linkage error is when compilation would fail if the libraries in the class path were all built together from their originating source code.

   - Opposite: **Linkage-compatible**.
-  - Sub-type: **Static linkage conflict**: A linkage conflict caused by a direct code reference (non-reflective).
-  - Sub-type: **Dynamic linkage conflict**: A linkage conflict caused by a reflective reference.

-<a name="missing-class-error"></a>
-- **Missing class error**: an error when a class referenced does not exist in the class path.
-This error happens when a class is removed in a different version of a library, or there is a dependency missed when constructing the class path.

-<a name="static"></a>
-- **Static**: Said of a linkage error when the linkage error is caused by a direct code reference (for example, _static linkage error_ and _static linkage conflict_).
-  The references from a class are written in the class file when the class is compiled.

 <a name="behavior-conflict"></a>
-- **Behavior conflict**: The class's implementation has changed in a way that can break clients at runtime although all signatures remain compatible.
+- **Behavior conflict**: A class's implementation has changed in a way that can break clients at runtime although all signatures remain compatible.
 For example, if a method that has been returning mutable lists begins returning immutable lists without updating its signature, dependents that mutate the